bounswe/bounswe2023group1/reports/lab_report_8.md

 # Project Development Weekly Progress Report

 **Team Name:** ResQ (Disaster Response Platform)
-**Date:** 21.11.2023
+**Date:** 05.12.2023

 ## Progress Summary
-**This week** We worked according to our project plan.
-The team focused on adding some functionalities mainly related to the victim, responder, and facilitator.
-We fixed some small problems such as login/web exit problem etc. In addition, we started the implementation of Notification system.
+**This week** This week marked a significant achievement in our project plan, as we successfully completed Milestone 2.
+The team diligently focused on enhancing key functionalities concerning the victim, responder, and facilitator roles.
+Notably, we resolved crucial issues including the login/web exit problem.
-**Our objective for the following week** is to continue on our project, developing and finalizing various aspects for preparation for Milestone 2.
+**Our objective for the following week** We will concentrate on optimizing the existing features and embark on the development of new functionalities, ensuring our readiness for the upcoming milestones.

 ## What was planned for the week?
 How did it go?